-Institutional Ethnography: the Relations that Organize and Rule Our Everyday Lives Institutional ethnography began with a recognition that people's everyday lives and the social organization they bring into being are not self-contained but are hooked up to, shaped, and regulated by forms of organization and relations that are neither immediately observable nor experienceable by those involved (Smith, 1987).
+Institutional Ethnography: the Relations that Organize and Rule Our Everyday Lives regulated by forms of organization and relations that are neither immediately observable nor experienceable by those involved (Smith, 1987).
 It was originally designed as a way to do sociological research and write sociology that would enable women to be more than the mere objects of research (Smith, 1987, 1999).
 Institutional ethnography provides an alternative to social scientific strategies of inquiry that begin their explanations of society and people's behavior in sociological theory and concepts.
 It replaces these approaches with an inquiry that begins in people's experiences of, and in, their everyday worlds.
 Institutional ethnography does not propose to represent a social world as if the observer could stand outside it.
 In that sense, it does not objectify and, instead, consciously takes up a position defined by experiences that are problematic for people.
 The object of an institutional ethnography is not people or their lives.
 Rather, the research object is the institutional processes themselves in which they participate (in whatever way, and whether willingly or unwillingly).
 This research structure enables institutional ethnography to be used here as complement to the Indigenous method.